 A country that I would say is the number one international holiday destination for all Aussie’s looking for a relaxing time in the sun, drinking cocktails, enjoying the beach and eating delicious food.

-I mean you can’t blame them, it’s a “dirt cheap” destination after all…
+I mean you can’t blame them, it’s an extremely affordable destination after all…

 It’s a beautiful country so close to Australia that majority of people love for the people, the food, the culture, the scenery and of course the price.
 But something that we often get too caught up in is… Bartering.